JBassCode/CV-Evidence/README.md

-## Licence
-This work is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 © 2026 JBassCode.
-All rights reserved.
+This repository is public for portfolio viewing purposes only.
+No part may be reproduced, reused, or redistributed without explicit written permission.